Getting Started with FiberLocator 3.0

-Batch Upload Results Update #2 – Now you can create PDF or PNG maps displaying your batch upload markers using the print function.
+TIP #4: You can create PDF or PNG maps displaying your batch upload markers using the print function.

 User Training & Logging Out

 As a FiberLocator user, you have a couple of options for support and training.
-By clicking on this button in the top right corner of the tool, you are brought to a page with our updated Frequently Asked Questions, brand new Training Videos and this very User Guide.
+By clicking on this button in the top right corner of the tool, you are brought to a page with our Frequently Asked Questions, Training Videos and this very User Guide.
 You also have the option to contact us via phone or email for support.

 When you’re ready to end your session altogether, you can simply click on the word “Logout” next to your Support & Training button.

 FiberLocator is constantly evolving and improving with the suggestions and feedback from users like you.
-Please don’t hesitate to make comments or request features and functions that you think would be helpful or would improve the application.
+Please don’t hesitate to make comments or request data, features and functions that you think would be helpful or would improve the application.
 Email us at email@example.com with your suggestions!